-Planning your discharge home starts the moment you decide to have your knee replacement surgery.
+Planning your discharge home starts the moment you decide to have your hip replacement surgery.
 One of the first things you need to discuss with friends or family members is who will assist you when you are discharged from hospital.
 Most patients are ready to be discharged 2-4 days after surgery.
+Please discuss rehabilitation options with your surgeon.